kanokidotorg/kanoki-blog/_posts/2022/11/2022-11-21-pandas-rolling-apply-custom-function-and-other-statistical-operations.md

 **Note**: When window = 1 the data will show no NaN values as 1 is the minimum window size for calculation.
 This means [n] always exists as the window is set to 1.

 ### *min_periods*
 min_periods default value is equal to window size.
-It assigns minimum size of calculation to be done.
+It assigns minimum size of computations to be performed.

 ```python
 data['Close_Sum'] = data['Close'].rolling(window = 7, min_periods = 5).sum()